phidea

 What's the difference between e-mod and a-mod?

-E-mod (experience modification factor) is calculated by NCCI (National Council on Compensation Insurance) or by state-specific rating bureaus and is mandatory for workers-comp rating once you reach a minimum size threshold (typically -,000 in annual premium).
+E-mod (experience modification factor) is calculated by NCCI or state-specific rating bureaus and is mandatory for workers-comp rating once you reach a minimum size threshold.
 A-mod is sometimes used for credit / debit applied by individual carriers based on their underwriting view.
 E-mod is typically the larger driver; a-mod is carrier-specific.

 Should I use a PEO instead of buying workers comp directly?

 Depends on size and complexity.
-For very-small businesses (under ~25 employees), a PEO can be cost-effective by aggregating your workforce into the PEO's larger workers-comp pool.
+For very-small businesses, a PEO can be cost-effective by aggregating your workforce into the PEO's larger workers-comp pool.
 The PEO also handles benefits administration, payroll, and HR compliance — meaningful for small businesses without dedicated HR staff.
-Above ~25-50 employees, direct workers-comp is often more cost-effective than PEO fees.
+Above a certain size threshold, direct workers-comp is often more cost-effective than PEO fees.

 What if I'm in Texas — is workers comp required?